gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 ---

 {% .lead %} With a little hard work, it's possible to entirely lock down an iPhone or iPad so that it is _extremely safe_ for your child to use.
-Thankfully, in recent versions of iOS, Apple gives parents all the tools they need to limit and control access, apps, and content.
+Apple gives parents all the tools they need to limit and control access, apps, and internet content.
 The bad news is that these controls are scattered over an unintuitive hodge-podge of settings screens, and there are several important loopholes that are easy to miss.

 {% .lead %} This tutorial will walk you step by step through the process.